gusinacio/scanner/README.md

-# lexical_analyser
+# Lexical Analyser
-Lexical analysis for T1 - INE5426
+This project is designed to create the first part of a computer compiler.
+It's a project for INE5426, a Computer Science course at UFSC.